 Study of the organizational usage of information systems and technology.
 Emphasis is on the impact of information systems on organizations regarding competitive advantage, structure, decision making and individual productivity.
+Prerequisite(s): EMBA status.

 672C.
 Integrated Business Modeling (3).

 The integration of knowledge derived from functional business areas into a balanced overall view of an entire business enterprise through the use of a simulated business plan.